Kaia-lcs/DLLDrifter/README.md

+### Tool Name: **DLLDrifter**

 **Description:**

-DLLDrifter is a powerful Windows tool designed for advanced users and developers interested in process manipulation and memory editing.
-With its robust features, PhantomInjector allows you to:
+DLLDrifter is a versatile Windows utility designed for developers and reverse engineers to explore and manipulate running processes through dynamic-link library (DLL) injection and memory editing.
+With DLLDrifter, you can seamlessly enhance your applications and gain insights into their inner workings.

+**Key Features:**

-Seamlessly Inject DLLs: Effortlessly inject custom dynamic-link libraries (DLLs) into target processes, enabling modifications, enhancements, or debugging within the process’s address space.
+- **Effortless DLL Injection**: Instantly inject custom DLLs into target processes, allowing for real-time modifications, debugging, or enhancements of application behavior.

-Extract Function Addresses: Retrieve the addresses of specific functions within loaded modules, providing you with the ability to hook or call functions directly from external processes.
+- **Dynamic Function Address Retrieval**: Retrieve and interact with specific functions from loaded modules, enabling you to hook, override, or extend functionalities without altering the original binary.

-Process and Module Management: Quickly enumerate running processes and their modules, making it easy to locate and interact with target applications.

-Anti-Cheat Evasion: Designed with a keen awareness of anti-cheat mechanisms, PhantomInjector incorporates features to detect and bypass certain safeguards, allowing for deeper process analysis and manipulation.

-Whether you're a developer debugging applications, a security researcher analyzing software behavior, or an enthusiast exploring the depths of Windows internals, PhantomInjector provides the tools you need for effective process manipulation.
-Use responsibly and ethically, as the power of PhantomInjector comes with great responsibility.
+- **Process Management**: Quickly list and filter running processes to easily identify targets for injection or analysis.

+- **Anti-Cheat Evasion**: Equipped with features to detect and navigate around basic anti-cheat mechanisms, DLLDrifter is perfect for security researchers and enthusiasts looking to understand software behavior.

+- **User-Friendly Interface**: Designed with a straightforward command-line interface, DLLDrifter allows for easy usage and integration into various workflows.

+**Important Note**: DLLDrifter is intended for educational purposes, security research, and software development.
+Always ensure you have permission to modify and interact with the software you target to avoid ethical and legal issues.

+**Usage**: Clone this repository and follow the instructions in the README to get started with DLLDrifter.
+Dive deep into process manipulation and discover the hidden capabilities of your applications!

+---

+Feel free to adjust any part of the description to better fit your style or the specific functionalities of your tool!